When Rugby Inspires a Perfume

 A revitalizing and energizing fragrance, leaving a fresh and aromatic trail.
 Its spicy and radiant heart transports you to exotic horizons, evoking a breeze of freedom.
 The woody, herbal, and earthy base notes offer you a true escape into nature.

-No wonder why Jour de Gloire N°9 is the gentleman's perfect companion for a weekend of sport with friends followed by an elegant cocktail party in town!
-A resolutely masculine fragrance that smells great on a sporting woman!
+No wonder Jour de Gloire N°9 is the perfect companion for a gentleman enjoying a sporting weekend with friends, followed by an elegant cocktail party in town.
+A resolutely masculine fragrance that smells just as striking on a sporting woman.

 Olfactive pyramid of Jour de Gloire No9